-NEW vShield Endpoint bundling.
-Now included in vSphere 5.1, vShield Endpoint offloads antivirus and anti-malware agent processing inside guest VMs to a dedicated secure virtual appliance delivered by VMware partners.
+NEW vShield Endpoint Bundling - Now included in vSphere 5.1, vShield Endpoint offloads antivirus and anti-malware agent processing inside guest virtual machines to a dedicated secure virtual appliance delivered by VMware partners.

-New virtual hardware.
-New virtual hardware.
-VSphere 5.1 introduces a new generation of virtual hardware with virtual machine hardware version 9, which includes the following new features:
+New Virtual Hardware - VSphere 5.1 introduces a new generation of virtual hardware with virtual machine hardware version 9, which includes the following new features:

 - 1TB virtual machine RAM.
 You can assign up to 1TB of RAM to VSphere 5.1 virtual machines.

-- Hardware accelerated 3D graphics support for Windows Aero support. vSphere 5.1 supports 3D graphics to run Windows Aero and Basic 3D applications in virtual machines.
+- Hardware accelerated 3D graphics support for Windows Aero. vSphere 5.1 supports 3D graphics to run Windows Aero and Basic 3D applications in virtual machines.